onja-org/w2_js_foundations/01_environment_setup.md

 - What those mysterious `npm install` commands were actually doing
 - Why VS Code, Node, and npm work together as a team
 - How your computer's terminal works (and why VS Code's terminal is the same thing)
-- The difference between JavaScript in your browser and JavaScript on your computer

 ---